 Environmental: A child who has experienced a dysfunctional home life may develop a conduct disorder.
 This can include experiences of trauma, childhood abuse, substance abuse, or poor discipline from adults.

 Genetic: Children who have a close family member with a mental illness may be vulnerable to conduct disorder through genetics.
 This includes conditions such as mood disorders, anxiety disorders, or personality disorders.

 Psychological: Research has suggested that children with conduct disorder may have a general lack of moral awareness and difficulties in cognitive processing.

-Once underlying physical illness or other mental health issues are ruled out, a child psychiatrist can conduct further assessments to diagnose conduct disorder.
+Once underlying physical illness or other mental health issues are ruled out, a child psychiatrist can conduct further assessments to diagnose a conduct disorder.
 This may include interviews with the child and observation of the child’s behaviour and demeanour.
 A therapist may also wish to discuss the child’s symptoms with parents, teachers, or other adults the child has frequent contact with to build a bigger picture of their behaviours and emotions.